Module Setup¶

 New in version 2.1.

 It’s your responsibility to ensure the labware and module combinations you load together work together.
-The Protocol API won’t raise a warning or error if you load an unusual combination, like placing a tube rack on a Thermocycler.
-See What labware can I use with my modules? for more information about labware/module combinations.
+The API generally won’t raise a warning or error if you load an unusual combination, like placing a tube rack on a Thermocycler.
+The API will raise an error if you try to load a labware on an unsupported adapter.
+When working with custom labware and module adapters, be sure to add stacking offsets for the adapter to your custom labware definition.